How To Keep Rabbits Cool In The Summer Heat

 This is the next thing that will help you keep your animals cool.
-Whether it is a cattle fan, an old window box fan or personal size ten-dollar fan you can use these with any animals.
+Whether it is a cattle fan, an old window box fan, or a personal-size fan you can use with your animals.

 I have a rig that was borderline a death trap of cords for anyone over 5 feet tall but with a few hooks and zip ties, you can run extension cords to each fan without having a spider web to dodge during the feeding time.

 There are two reasons fans should be your first move in helping your rabbits stay cool.